codechangers/godzilla/src/resources/tutorials/examples/runGame2a.md

 ### Get a new image.

-First, find or create an image that you want to use for your enemies and download it to your computer.
+Find or create an image you want to use for your enemies and download it to your computer.
 [Need help?](/tutorials/images/)

 {% include blocks/uploadImage.md %}